 Airports are critical pieces of national infrastructure and suitable locations for airports are scarce.
 The current and future viability of aviation operations at Australian airports can be threatened by inappropriate development.
 Communities under flight paths and near airports can be affected by issues including noise, development restrictions and safety risks.

 In the interest of safety and public amenity, development needs to be carefully managed in the vicinity of airport operations.
-However, there is also a need for airports to be easily accessible to population centres.
-There is a need to ensure that developments are undertaken in a way that is compatible with airport operations, both now and into the future.
+However, there is also a need for airports to be easily accessible to population centres and for developments to be undertaken in a way that is compatible with airport operations, both now and into the future.

-This page includes information about the National Airports Safeguarding Framework, the review of Australia Standard 2021, protection of airspace and land use planning.
+This page includes information about the National Airports Safeguarding Framework, land use planning, protection of airspace and the review of Australia Standard 2021.

-Ministers agreed to implement the Safeguarding Framework at the Standing Council on Transport and Infrastructure (SCOTI) meeting on 18 May 2012.
+State and Territory Ministers agreed to implement the Framework at the Standing Council on Transport and Infrastructure (SCOTI) meeting on 18 May 2012.

 Obstacles in the vicinity of an airport have the potential to create air safety hazards and to seriously limit the scope of aviation operations into and out of the airport.
 Activities that could result in a penetration of the protected airspace of leased federal airports must be approved prior to the proposed penetration.
 Regulations provide for the Department or the leased federal airport operator to approve applications to carry out controlled activities and to impose conditions on an approval.

 AS2021 provides an assessment of potential aircraft noise exposure around airports based on the Australian Noise Exposure Forecast (ANEF) system and is widely referred to in guiding strategic land use planning in the vicinity of airports.